ryanfmurphy/git-tutorial-in-git/README.md

 This tutorial is to help people get more acquainted with the versioning tool known as `git`.

+**This tutorial is a work-in-progress.
+It is not yet a finished product ready to teach people git!**

 There are lots of git tutorials out there, but what makes this one different is that the whole tutorial is a git repository